mickeyyawn/scribl/readme.md

 -  Add apache license to repo.
 -  Add issues and project page to scribl repo.
 -  Be unoppionated about how you host the site.
--  For my personal site (yawn.me) front with traefik ?
--  Should I bake ssl into scribl with let's encrypt ?